Subscription-Based Pricing

 Types of Subscription-Based Pricing Models

-There are four types of subscription pricing:
+There are five types of subscription pricing:

 1. Flat-Rate Pricing